lemachegabriel/Api-Node-Js-Stock-Information/README.md

-This is a API made for stock basics informations, like: Name of the company, Ticker that is negociate in stock markets and others information.
-You can add more informations just by placing other categories in the model folder file, just coppy the other ones and adpt for what you want.
-I used MongoDB in this api
+This is an API made for stock basics information, like the Name of the company, Ticker that is negotiated in stock markets, and other information.
+You can add more information just by placing other categories in the model folder file, just copy the other ones and adapt for what you want.
+I used MongoDB in this API